liamhaller/surveyexplorer/README.md

 - dataset —The input dataframe (or tibble) of survey questions
-- question — The column(s) that contain the response options for a question, can be selected by using tidyselect semanatics or providing a vector of column names or numbers
+- question — The column(s) that contain the response options for a question, can be selected by using tidyselect semantics or providing a vector of column names or numbers
 - group_by — Optional variable to group the analysis.
 If provided, the frequencies and counts will be calculated within each subgroup
 - subgroups_to_exclude — Optional vector specifying subgroups to exclude